This page describes how to submit a job to the High Performance Computing Cluster.

 Viewing Job Output

 Eventually, your job will run and either complete or fail.
 When your job completes or fails, you will receive an email.
 Either way, an output file will appear in your home directory.
 The file name(s) will be the slurm-[JOB_ID] followed by the extension .out.
+You can view this file with common Linux tools, such as more, less, cat or editors such as vim or nano.

 #SBATCH -e [SOME_FILE_NAME]